ellisp/blog-source/_posts/2025-10-18-homicide-and-gini.md

 I would say that the thing that is most often done in this situation is to filter the data down to just one observation per country&mdash;perhaps by taking the latest observation for each country, or the one that is closest to some year that is chosen precisely because most countries have an observation in that year or close to it.

 That seemed like a sad waste of data to me (although in my code above you can see that I did fit such a model, `model1`, and if you want to look at it, it avoids the problem I'm about to talk about!).
 So my thinking was to use all the data in a mixed effects model, with a random intercept at the country level to allow for the fact that each new observation on a country, while definitely worth *something*, isn't worth as much as an independent observation because it's going to be similar to the other observations for that country.
-To do this even better, as well as the country level random intercept I throw in an autocorrelation of the residuals, showing that the values in one year are expected to be correlated with those in the previous year (as indeed they turn out to be)
+To do this even better, as well as the country level random intercept I throw in an autocorrelation of the residuals, showing that the values in one year are expected to be correlated with those in the previous year (as indeed they turn out to be).

 That's all well and good but in this case it backfired on me.
 When I first drew this plot, with only the green line of `model2` showing, I thought "Oh that's cool, when we correct for the fact that many of these observations are low-value repeats of the same country's previous observations, it turns out there's very little relationship between inequality and homicide after all".
 But more thinking, and looking at some residuals, and comparing it to the more positive results from the much simpler `model1`, quickly made me realise I was barking badly up the wrong tree.